North Carolina's Drinking Water CrisisRSS

 PFAS Health Effects

 It’s well understood in the scientific community that PFAS contaminants including GenX can cause negative health effects at concentrations far lower than 140 ppt.
 The Agency for Toxic Substances and Disease Registry (ATSDR) determined in 2018 that GenX is considered toxic at 80 ppt, and an updated EPA 2021 Health Toxicity Assessment states that the toxicity threshold is now 30 ppt.
-The EPA PFAS Roadmap states that an advisory goal for PFAS levels is forthcoming in Spring 2022.
+In June 2022 the EPA announced a dramatic decrease in what they’re considering a “safe” level for four PFAS in drinking water.
 It’s not entirely clear how many PFAS variations are considered under “total PFAS.”
 FDA and NIEHS believe there are as many as 5000 different types of PFAS, although recent studies suggest that number may be much higher, depending on how PFAS compounds are classified and identified.
 It is also worth noting that Chemours has just sent a petition to the EPA requesting that the toxicity assessment be reversed.

 Why is North Carolina a “Hot Spot” for PFAS?